• English日本語한국어

 1. Create a file named nri-prometheus-config.yml in /etc/newrelic-infra/integrations.d.

-2. Add the following configuration to your nri-prometheus-config.yml file to scrape for RedPanda data.
+2. Add a snippet to your nri-prometheus-config.yml file that enables the agent to capture RedPanda data.
 Your configuration file should match our snippet in the nri-prometheus repository:

 integrations: